oakjs/oakjs/docs/EditorPackage.md

 ###Perhaps ???
 - `select(“nested.field.name”)` = explicit select some field in the form
+- `formData` context (useful for passing to sub-forms or repeats, etc )
 - @autoFocus [ true = first field, “…” or fn = field name] = auto focus when form is shown
 - @state [“loading”, “error”, “saving”, “saved”] = current state of the form
 - @mode [“new”, “edit”] = which mode are we in (UI often changes between the states)